TekOnline

 Once the board is online:

-Before worrying about the relay side, first confirm the ESP32 side is healthy.
+Before wiring the relay side, first confirm the ESP32 side is healthy.

 In Home Assistant: